Monk 5e (5th Edition) Class in Dnd Classes

 What is Ki in the game?

 Ki is mystic energy that is acquired by the Monk 5e in its 2nd level.
 The power of the monk is expressed in terms of Ki it has.
 More will be the number of Ki more will be the power and vice versa.
-The amount of Ki’s present in monk indicates the level of a monk.
+The amount of Ki present in a monk indicates the level of a monk.

 Once you get short of Ki you need to take short or extended rest to draw or get back all of your expended Ki back into yourself.
 One must need to get rest at least for thirty minutes to acquire one Ki in the game.

-You are given three Ki at the beginning of the game that you can use one immediately for taking Attack action of a flurry of blows, one for making the Dodge action for patient defense, and one for taking the Disengage or Dash action as a step of wind as a bonus action.
+The Ki Saving Throw DC is usually calculated as 8 + your proficiency bonus and +your wisdom modifier.
+You are given three Ki at the beginning of the game that you can use one immediately for taking the Attack action of a flurry of blows, one for making the Dodge action for patient defense, and one for taking the Disengage or Dash action as a step of wind as a bonus action.

 Way of the Astral Self Features